ghas-lab-templates/exercises/module-1.md

 #### Objective

 You can use GitHub Actions to generate artifact attestations that establish build provenance for artifacts such as binaries and container images.
-This produces a cryptographically signed calims including information about the workflow, repository, organiszation, environment, commit SHA and other information associated with the OIDC token.
+This produces a cryptographically signed claim including information about the workflow, repository, organization, environment, commit SHA and other information associated with the OIDC token.

 A Software Bill of Materials (SBOM) is a comprehensive list of software components, dependencies, and versions within a project.
 Generating and attesting an SBOM improves supply chain security by enabling transparency about the software used and providing cryptographic proof of its integrity.